cipher-hex/arbitrum-open-house/README.md

 ### Network

-- The dApp targets the Somnia Testnet.
+- The dApp targets the **Hedera Testnet**.
 If you are on another network, the app will prompt you to switch or add the network automatically.
-- You may need some test COIN on Somnia Testnet to perform transactions.
+- You may need some test COIN on Hedera Testnet to perform transactions.

-## 📜 Deployed Contracts (Somnia Testnet)
+## 📜 Deployed Contracts (Hedera Testnet)

 Contracts are already deployed.
-You can verify them on the explorer below:
+You can verify them on [HashScan](https://hashscan.io/testnet):

-- Coin: `0x338B6cbF1f4ae67FDc39fE76764738996c95E0af`
+- Coin: `0xAda045EEEf7516d78A55D712D7806f0fEB5429Ed`
-- ZeroLossLottery: `0x934A93F464fDF4B7f60F079F5ccFCA1776b87D7A`
+- ZeroLossLottery: `0xb433f489f13333Db0d4F8B903B9aDAfb9a57600E`

 > Note: The frontend reads addresses from `frontend/src/artifacts/addresses.json`.